News

 4

-Arthur Yip over 9 years ago
+Arthur Yip almost 10 years ago

 The problem or issue isn't whether disclosure is needed.
 Of course it's important and necessary.
 But how could the political targeting of specific scientists be an appropriate response?
 Why would a politician try to enforce disclosure by singling out controversial and influential scientists who he disagrees with?
 By making science political, you are destroying its credibility.
 Science requires all views, especially controversial ones, to work.
 There are plenty areas of climate science and policy that do not have any consensus.
 Lindzen's work should be critiqued via science (and it has), not by insinuations and unsubstantiated allegations of "dirty funding."